 Every athlete will be given a copy of the school system training rules.
 The statement, signed by both student and parent/guardian, will be kept on file in the athletic director's office.
 This is very important and no one should be allowed to compete without this signed statement.
 In addition, the head coach of each sport will spell out that sport's specific training rules in a meeting with parents/guardians.
-A copy of this will also be filed in the athletic director's office.
+A copy of this will also be filed in the athletic director's office within the first week of practice.